1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 1971 Dime Varieties:

-• 1971 Philadelphia (No Mint Mark) – Standard business strike
+• 1971 Philadelphia (No Mint Mark) — Standard business strike; weakest strikes of all three mints

-• 1971-S Deep Cameo (DCAM) – Premium proof with maximum contrast
+• 1971-S Deep Cameo (DCAM) — Premium proof with maximum frosting contrast

 The 1971 Roosevelt dime encompasses five distinct varieties, each representing different production methods and collector appeal.
-Business strikes from Philadelphia and Denver served commercial needs, while San Francisco’s proof program offered collectors three quality tiers.
+Business strikes from Philadelphia and Denver served commerce, while San Francisco’s proof program offered collectors three quality tiers.

 1971 No Mint Mark Dime Value